isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 ## Graphics Filtering

-Applies graphical filters in the Vita/PSTV screen while Adrenaline App is open.
+Applies graphical filters in the Vita/PSTV screen while the Adrenaline App is open.

 It offers these options: